floresjimbo124/SweetTonesbyToni/SENDGRID_SETUP.md

 1. Log in to SendGrid
 2. Go to **Settings** → **API Keys** (left sidebar)
 3. Click **"Create API Key"**
-4. Name it: `Sweets by Toni Production`
+4. Name it: `Sweets Tones by Toni Production`
 5. Select **"Full Access"**
 6. Click **"Create & View"**
 7. **COPY THE API KEY** (you'll only see it once!)